 Armed with my interest in words, I began teaching.
 The books my students read intrigued me, and it wasn’t long before I was thinking I wanted to be a writer.
 I just didn’t have a clue on how to go about it.
 So, I started small: letters to the editor, magazine articles, short stories, plays.
 Some of them even got published!

-My interest in nonfiction came after my son, Tyler, was born.
+My interest in faction (my word for nonfiction) came after my son, Tyler, was born.
 Watching him explore the world with wonder ignited my own curiosity, which had somehow cooled over the years.
-That’s when I started writing nonfiction.
-Nonfiction is about wondering, asking questions, seeking answers, and sharing them.
+That’s when I started writing faction.
+Faction is about wondering, asking questions, seeking answers, and sharing them.